no1jj/Discord-User-Bot/README.md

 Put your bot token and webhook url in the libs/config.py file

 https://discord.com/oauth2/authorize?client_id=your-bot-id add app to your discord account with this link

+I made this because I've been seeing it a lot recently.